RickStrahl/Westwind.Scripting/README.md

 By default the class generated from any of the code methods generates a random class name.
 You can override the class name so you can load any generated types explicitly.
 Generally it doesn't matter what the class name is as the dynamic methods find the single class generated in the assembly.

 * **ThrowExceptions**
-If `true` compiler errors will throw exceptions rather than silently failing after setting error properties.
-The default is false and the recommended approach is to explicitly check for errors after compilation.
+If `true` compiler errors will throw runtime execution exceptions rather than silently failing after setting error properties.

+The default is `false` and the recommended approach is to explicitly check for errors after compilation and execution, by checking `Error`, `ErrorMessage` and `LastException` properties which we highly recommend.

+*Note: Compiler errors don't throw - only runtime errors do.
+Compiler errors set properties of the object as do execution errors when `ThrowExecptions =  false`.*

 **Error Properties**